Cellular automata can classify data by inducing trajectory phase coexistence: Introduction

 This connection is enabled by the introduction of {\em activity} as an order parameter for classification.
-We define activity as the number of configuration changes that take place in a dynamical trajectory.
+We define activity as the total number of changes of state of all cells within a dynamical trajectory.
 Used in the study of glasses\c{meshkov1997low,hedges2009dynamic}, it is a natural candidate for computations such as image classification because it is invariant to translations and is not biased toward particular spatial environments.
-If the depth (the number of timesteps) of the automaton is a trainable parameter, we show that Monte Carlo search of the automaton rule table identifies rules and depths that perform classification by enacting a form of dynamical phase coexistence.
+If the number of timesteps of the automaton (we call this the {\em depth} of the automaton) is a trainable parameter, we show that Monte Carlo search of the automaton rule table identifies rules and depths that perform classification by enacting a form of dynamical phase coexistence.
 The action of these automata on the set of MNIST images produces a set of dynamical trajectories of two distinct types, possessing large or small activity.
-Automata of this nature are nonlinear activation functions with considerable expressiveness.
-They resemble an emergent version of a spiking neuron\c{paugam2012computing,gerstner2002spiking}, enacting a temporal calculation before committing to a state of large or small output.
-We show that the qualitative notion of which dynamical phase an image gives rise to contains sufficient information, given a set of automata, to train a linear classifier to an accuracy comparable to that of simple neural networks that act on the pixels of the original image.
+Automata of this nature resemble an emergent version of a spiking neuron\c{paugam2012computing,gerstner2002spiking}, enacting a temporal calculation before committing to a state of large or small output.
+We show that collections or reservoirs of such automata can be used by a linear model to classify images with an accuracy comparable to that of fully-connected neural networks that act on the pixels of the original image.